20

 President Abdelmadjid Tebboune

-What does persecution look like in Algeria?
+What is persecution like in Algeria?

 What changed this year?